-It can be stressful to get your house ready for the MLS in Los Angeles, especially if you and your family are still living in it during the process.
+It can be stressful to get your house ready for the MLS in Riverside, especially if you and your family are still living in it during the process.
 You always feel as if you have to keep your home show-ready just in case someone wants to see it.
 This can be a challenge when you’re dealing with toys, dishes, pets, and all the regular dirt of everyday life.

 START IN THE KITCHEN

 Your home’s kitchen sees a lot of traffic and activity, which means you can accumulate a lot of grime and even some nasty smells.
 Cleaning your kitchen is the first crucial step to get your house ready for the MLS.

 Start by washing any dishes that are in the sink or on the counter, whether you do them by hand or put them in the dishwasher.
 Once the dishes are done, completely clear off the counters and give them a good scrub.
 Give the sink a nice deep clean, making sure to pay attention to the spaces around the drains where gunk can collect.

 Wipe down the refrigerator, microwave, and oven, especially the handles, and remove any accumulated artwork, notes, and photos.